 What’s Unicef doing to help refugee children?

-Together with partner organisations we have established child and family support hubs – known as Blue Dot centres because of their distinctive blue dot marking – across Europe to provide help and support to children and families.
+Together with our partners, we’ve established child and family support hubs – known as Blue Dot centres – across Europe to provide help to refugee children and families.